flutter/website/src/docs/cookbook/testing/integration/profiling.md

 ### 4. Run the test

-After we've configured our test to capture a performance `Timeline` and save a summary of the results to disk, we can run the test with the following command:
+After configuring the test to capture a performance `Timeline` and save a summary of the results to disk, run the test with the following command:

 ```
 flutter drive --target=test_driver/app.dart